Help feed the neighbourhood

 £10 will help FareShare deliver food for one day's worth of meals to a children's breakfast club

-So far we have helped to raise an incredible 36 million meals for people in need.
-This includes customer donations as well as a 20% top up from Tesco and our surplus food donations.36m
+So far we have helped to raise an incredible 38 million meals for people in need.
+This includes customer donations as well as the 20% top-up from Tesco and food donated to our permanent collection points.38m

 Thank you for all your continued support, the food we raise makes a big difference to people's lives